OCA/l10n-finland/l10n_fi_payment_terms/README.rst

 Common Finnish invoice payment terms.

-**Please note that this module will remove the default payment terms!**

 * Adds a sequence to payment terms for ordering.
 * Adds and unique code to terms for easier searching